yAOwzers/tp/docs/DeveloperGuide.md

 The UML sequence diagram below shows how the add notebook command works.
-![Sequence Diagram for Add Notebook Command](diagrams/class/jpeg/add_notebook.jpg)
+![Sequence Diagram for Add Notebook Command](diagrams/class/jpeg/add_notebook.jpg) Figure [14].
+Sequence diagram for Add Command in Notebook Mode

 <hr>
 Notebook Mode also allows the user to remove a notebook/section/page.

 The figure below shows how the "delete notebook" command works:
-![Sequence Diagram for Delete Notebook Command](diagrams/class/jpeg/delete_notebook.jpg)
+![Sequence Diagram for Delete Notebook Command](diagrams/class/jpeg/delete_notebook.jpg) Figure [15].
+Sequence diagram for Delete Command in Notebook Mode

 The sequence diagram above depicts an example where the user wants to delete a page:
 1. The `CliUserInterface` receives the "delete /nCS2113T /sTP /p11" input by the user and passes it to the `InputParser`